prometheus/client_java/docs/content/_index.md

 title: "client_java"
 ---

-This is the documentation for the upcoming `client_java` 1.0.0 release.
+This is the documentation for the upcoming Prometheus Java metrics 1.0.0 release.
 These docs are currently in progress.
 Target for the release is end of September 2023.

 <- the navigation on the left has the sections that are already available.